All “Milks” Are Not Created Equal

 Dairy: The Real Deal

 Before you reach for a carton of almond milk, soy milk, or other dairy alternatives, it’s important to learn what you’re really pouring into your cup or bowl.
-Milk alternatives tout a nutrient or two, but they don’t measure up to the nine essential nutrients in cow’s milk.
-Milk alternatives undergo significantly more processing.
+Dairy alternatives tout a nutrient or two, but they don’t measure up to the nine essential nutrients in cow’s milk.
+Dairy alternatives undergo significantly more processing.
 The raw material is heated and then ground, mixed with water, ground again, filtered, fortified with vitamins and nutrients and then flavored to create a desirable product.
 With its three simple ingredients and limited processing, dairy delivers on what consumers look for in clean labels.
 Cow’s milk is the real deal – the original milk.
 Here are some of the reasons why milk alternatives are no match for the real deal:

 - Milk alternatives, such as almond and soy, contain 10 or more added ingredients, including salt, stabilizers, syrups, thickeners and sugar.
-Cow’s milk, on the other hand, is pure and simple.
+Dairy milk, on the other hand, is pure and simple.
 Cow’s milk lists only three ingredients: milk and added vitamins A and D. Wholesome, nutritious milk is the result of the tremendous care that America’s dairy farmers provide their animals.

 - When it comes to protein, a nutrient which ensures muscle health across the lifespan, dairy protein is the gold standard for quality.
 The quality of protein is determined by the amount of essential amino acids (those the body can’t make on its own) present in the protein and the digestibility of the protein.
 Dairy protein has a higher level of essential amino acids compared to other proteins like soy, almond or rice and it is completely digested, whereas other proteins are not fully digested or contain components which limit digestion.